JetBrains/jpa-buddy-documentation/reverse-engineering/reverse-engineering.md

 The menu on the top of the window allows you to configure:

-* <a href="https://www.jpa-buddy.com/documentation/database-connections/">DB connection</a>
+* <a href="https://www.jpa-buddy.com/documentation/database-connections/" target="_blank">DB connection</a>
-* <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#working-with-remote-db">DB schema cache</a>
+* <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#working-with-remote-db" target="_blank">DB schema cache</a>
 * Source root and package to which the generated entities will be saved
 * Whether indexes and constraints need to be migrated
 * Whether schema name should be specified in the `@Table` annotation

-Also, from the "Other settings" drop-down list, you can move to the <a href="https://www.jpa-buddy.com/documentation/entity-designer/#settings-1">entity declaration</a> and <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#settings">reverse engineering</a> settings.
+Also, from the "Other settings" drop-down list, you can move to the <a href="https://www.jpa-buddy.com/documentation/entity-designer/#settings-1" target="_blank">entity declaration</a> and <a href="https://www.jpa-buddy.com/documentation/reverse-engineering/#settings" target="_blank">reverse engineering</a> settings.

 ### Mapped Relations, Tables and Views